Close

 What are short-term, mid-term, and long-term financial goals?

-These goals are categorized by their time horizon.
+The financial goals are categorized in terms of their time horizon:

-• Short-Term Goals (1-3 years): For immediate objectives like building an emergency fund.
+• Short-Term Goals (1-3 years): These are for immediate objectives, such as the creation of an emergency fund.

-• Mid-Term Goals (3-10 years): For significant milestones like saving for a house down payment.
+• Mid-Term Goals (3-10 years): These are for major milestones, such as saving for a house down payment.

 4